-'''

 python generate_mapping.py yourprobe.prb

-'''

-Once this is done, you should see a file mapping. hdf5 in the directory where you launch the command.
+Once this is done, you should see a file mapping.hdf5 in the directory where you launch the command.
 This is the MATLAB mapping.

-Note: If you do not have h5py installed on your machine, launch this script on the machine where SpyKING CIRCUS has been launched
+Note: If you do not have h5py installed on your machine, launch this script on the machine where SpyKING CIRCUS has been launched phy template-gui params.py

-4.6.2 phy
+4.7.2 phy